aws-samples/serverless-streaming-data-application/README.md

 1. From the command line, install the realtime messaging stack and Kinesis Data Streams stack:
 ```
-cd ./0-setup/1-core
+cd ./0-setup/base-template/1-core
 sam deploy --guided
 ```
 During the prompts, enter `streaming-app-core` for the stack name, enter your preferred Region, and accept the defaults for the remaining questions.
-Note the outputs.

 ### 2. Set up DynamoDB table

 1. From the command line, install the application's DynamoDB table using the AWS SAM template:
 ```
-cd ./0-setup/2-ddb
+cd ../2-ddb
 sam deploy --guided
 ```
 During the prompts, enter `streaming-app-ddb` for the stack name, enter your preferred Region, and accept the defaults for the remaining questions.
 Note the DynamoDB stream ARN output.